Skip to content

 Modal split is a focused-experience, introduced as an overlay to explain to customers concepts or actions within the product.

-• Show an illustration to amplify communication visually
+• Show an illustration or photograph to amplify communication visually

 • Can be used for both single and multi step flows